Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Junior in position - senior;

-A member of the delegation - its leader (regardless of whether the failure of the delegation or foreign).
+A member of a delegation is its leader (regardless of whether the delegation is foreign or foreign).

-The initial formulas of communication are opposed by the formulas used at the end of communication.
-These are formulas for parting, ending communication.
+The initial formulas of communication are opposed to the formulas used at the end of communication.
+These are formulas for parting, stopping communication.
 They express:

-Hope for a new meeting: Until the evening (tomorrow, Saturday).
-I hope we're apart for a while.
+Hope for a new meeting: See you this evening (tomorrow, Saturday).
+I hope we won't be apart for long.
 Hope to see you soon;

-Doubt about the opportunity to meet again; understanding that the separation will be for a long time: Farewell!
-It is unlikely that we will meet again.
-Do not remember dashingly.
+Doubt about the possibility of meeting again; understanding that the separation will be long: Goodbye!
+It is unlikely that we will be able to meet again.
+You don’t remember it badly.

-After the greeting, a business conversation usually begins.
-Speech etiquette provides for several beginnings, which are determined by the situation.
+After the greeting, a business conversation usually ensues.
+Speech etiquette provides for several principles that are determined by the situation.

 Three situations are most typical: 1) solemn; 2) mournful; 3) working, business.

-The first includes public holidays, anniversaries of the enterprise and employees; receiving awards; opening of a sports hall; presentation, etc.
+The first includes public holidays, anniversaries of the enterprise and employees; receiving awards; opening of a gym; presentation, etc.

-On any solemn occasion, a significant event, invitations and congratulations follow.
-Depending on the situation (official, semi-official, unofficial), invitation and congratulatory clichés change.
+For any special occasion or significant event, invitations and congratulations follow.
+Depending on the situation (official, semi-official, informal), invitations and greeting cliches change.

 Invitation: